DinoChiesa/Apigee-Java-TOTP/README.md

 ## Examples

+See the attached [bundle](./bundle) for a working API Proxy.
+To try out the following scenarios, deploy that proxy to any org and environment.

 ### Generating a code

-See the attached [bundle](./bundle) for a working API Proxy.
-To use it, deploy it to any org and environment, then invoke it to generate a TOTP like this:
+Invoke the proxy to generate a TOTP like this:

 ```
 ORG=myorg